Configuration Validation with Large Language Models: Discussion and Future Work

-\para{Detecting environment-related misconfigurations.} While our study primarily targets basic misconfigurations, such as syntax and semantic violations, the validity of a configuration file can vary across environments.
-For instance, a system's configuration might specify a file location, but the file's existence, readability, and format can determine its actual validity.
-To address these, \llms can generate environment-specific scripts that can be run in the context of the environment.
-For example, given the configuration file as input, the \llm can generate a Python script like the following to validate the specified file path.
+\para{Detecting environment-related misconfigurations.} While our study primarily targets misconfigurations that are common in the field~\cite{yin:sosp:11}, the validity of configuration files can vary across environments.
+For instance, a configuration parameter can specify a file path, so the file's existence, permission, and content decide its validity.
+To address these, \llms can generate environment-specific scripts to run in the target environment.
+For example, given the configuration file as input, the \llm can generate a Python script as follows.

-Such an approach can help identify issues like misconfigured paths, unreachable network addresses, missing packages, or invalid permissions.
-Notably, these scripts offer a lightweight alternative to more intensive configuration tests~\cite{xu:19,cheng:issta:21}.
+Such LLM-generated scripts can help identify issues like misconfigured paths, unreachable addresses, missing packages, or invalid permissions.
+Notably, these scripts offer a lightweight alternative to configuration tests~\cite{xu:19,cheng:issta:21}.

-For security concern, running those checks generated by LLMs need to be sandboxed.
-Moreover, the scripts can be reviewed by humans and transformed into lightweight validators.
-Given the recent success of code generation tools such as GitHub Copilot, we believe this is a promising direction to explore.
-In fact, our preliminary experiments show that, given appropriate examples, \llms can generate such scripts quite well.

-\para{Detecting source-code related misconfigurations.} In addition to the deployment environment, the system's source code can also affect the validity of a configuration.
-Implicit assumptions or latent software bugs can create ambiguities in understanding the true requirements of a configuration.
-To further illustrate this point, continuing the above example, if the documentation does not mention that the file needs to be in JSON format, but the code expects such a format, neither an \llm nor a human could infer this constraint based solely on the documentation.

-To detect such issues, we can leverage \llms' ability to reason about code.
-The strategy involves presenting both the configuration file and the relevant source code that exercises this configuration to the \llm.
-Techniques like static or dynamic program slicing~\cite{staticslicing,dynamicslicing} can help pinpoint the relevant code blocks.
-The \llm can then be tasked with distilling this code into a validator script.
-While this poses a challenge, the code reasoning capability of \llms~\cite{ahmad2020transformer,li2022automating} suggests that this is promising and worth further exploration.

-\para{Fine-tuning LLMs for configuration validation.} Apart from these, there is also the problem of tackling very system-specific parameters, which cannot be reasoned about based on common-sense knowledge.
-This problem is further exacerbated by the fact that software evolves constantly~\cite{zhang:icse:14,zhang:icse:21} by introducing new parameters and changing existing parameters to take different meanings and constraints.
-This is an important problem to tackle to unleash the full potential of \llms for configuration validation.
-The most obvious approach for tackling this is to fine-tune models on new data to keep \llms updated, but this is non-trivial, especially due to lack of data on the newly introduced parameters.
-The \llm community has found promising results in using synthetic data \cite{xu2023wizardlm,huang2022large,haluptzok2023language,wang2023selfinstruct} for fine-tuning these models, reducing the need for large amounts of real data.
-We believe that this is a promising direction to explore for configuration validation as well.